Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2017-12-29-WeChat-Original-Plan.md

 1. On Monday, *Music Club Jottings* Episode 20 released on Bilibili, which recorded the boys' busy two-day-one-night trip to Beijing.
 Please watch it on Bilibili if you haven't.
 2. On Wednesday, *Yi AN Good Night* Episode 7 released.
 3. On Friday, *Go on Strike!
-Painters* Finale released on Bilibili, manga released.
+Painters* Finale to release on Bilibili, manga released.

 ![Image](http://mmbiz.qpic.cn/mmbiz_png/XOMVurd7hjRXdUWKQiaR1r8GDMFFg6K01olHTsick5aox1q1bPXWQxf3IccODPMNpENYLKqsP30k4ib1iaR8VBfRPw/)